2G 3G 4G providers for voice, data, lao internet, isp, fax, phone,

 the 2,600MHz FDD/TDD LTE service they were supplying the

 Huawei E392 multi-mode Surfstick for about $125.
 See

 LTC 4G LTE data plans and 4G related blog posts.
 4G/LTE,

-Beeline had also promised 4G LTE, but has since introduced a fibre
+Beeline also promised 4G LTE; in 2013 they began a fibre

 Data SIMs are available separately for use with